Gnaneshwary/Delta-demo/README.md

 # Delta-demo
-This is an introduction of Git and Github
+This is an introduction of Git and Github.